Thru-you.com

 The success of such undertakings hinges squarely on meticulous timing ... and Kutiman’s sense of timing is impeccable.
 Without precision timing, his innovative interpretations and concepts would prove clever at best ... perhaps only annoying.

 I expect Kutiman will inspire interest in this reemerging art form ... and the time is ripe.
-Over the past few decades only the fortunate or elite had access to the necessary video editing tools; today however we find them advance tools on the average personal computer.
+Over the past few decades only the fortunate or elite had access to the necessary video editing tools; today however we find capable tools on the average personal computer.

 An appreciation of Kutiman's contribution

-Although Kutiman handily covers a wide range of musical styles, there's nothing musically ground breaking about the finished compositions.
+Although Kutiman handily "composes" a wide range of musical styles, there's nothing musically ground breaking about the finished pieces.
 Nevertheless they are engaging, fun, and full of heart ... and that's plenty for me!

 Above all, Kutiman's creations reflect that many of us have artistic interests, and though our talents may be new, undiscovered, or undeveloped, our small accomplishments can be an integral part of a larger effort.
-In other words, appreciation, collaboration and recognition are sometimes closer than they appear, much closer than we realize ... and amazing things can happen when we allow ourselves be seen as artists and musicians ... even in a small homemade video clip.
+In other words, appreciation, collaboration and recognition are sometimes closer than they appear, much closer than we realize ... and amazing things can happen when we allow ourselves be seen as artists and musicians ... even just by putting a small homemade video clip up on youTube.

-Most inspiring is Kutiman's ability to peer deeply into another person's art, that through his power of perception he elegantly frames it so perhaps it becomes more accessible and well appreciated, even by those of us who might have otherwise failed to note the beauty therein.
+Most inspiring is Kutiman's ability to peer deeply into another person's art.
+Thanks to his power of perception he elegantly framed this art so perhaps it becomes more accessible and well appreciated, even by those of us who might have otherwise failed to note the essential beauty therein.

 We benefit from his ability to spot a diamond in the rough and reveal facets that may have gone unnoticed without his added craftsmanship.